Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Experimental Results and Analysis

 \subsection{Effect of ELB on Label Coverage}

-We defined a ``missing'' case as one in which none of the instances generated by the LLM included the ground-truth label of the utterance (bag).
-The missing rate served as a key metric for evaluating the model’s ability to capture expressions associated with the correct cognitive distortion.

-As shown in Figure~\ref{figure4}A, incorporating ELB information into the input reduced the missing rate across most distortion types in the KoACD dataset.
-Notable reductions were observed for \textit{Magnification and Minimization} (from 35.42\% to 27.08\%) and \textit{Emotional Reasoning} (from 11.35\% to 5.90\%).
-The overall average missing rate decreased from 10.89\% to 8.93\%, suggesting that explicitly structuring utterances into ELB components enabled the LLM to better identify label-relevant expressions.
+We define a ``missing'' case as one in which none of the instances generated by the LLM includes the ground-truth label of the utterance (bag).
+As shown in Figure~\ref{figure4}A, incorporating ELB information reduces the overall average missing rate from 10.89\% to 8.93\%, indicating that structuring utterances into ELB components helps the LLM better identify label-relevant expressions.
+However, while most categories show improvement, types characterized by high semantic ambiguity, such as \textit{Labeling}, continue to exhibit relatively higher omission rates.

-Certain types, such as \textit{Overgeneralization} and \textit{Jumping to Conclusions}, maintained low missing rates regardless of ELB usage.
-In contrast, types like \textit{Labeling} and \textit{Discounting the Positive}, which are characterized by higher expressive variability and semantic ambiguity, continued to exhibit relatively higher omission rates.